TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Why should I pay for a professional when a family member is free?

 There are several reasons why you might decide to appoint a professional attorney.
 You may wish to have someone with the necessary skills and knowledge, or you may want to ease the burden on a friend or family member; in some cases, you may not have any friends or family available.
-We can also act as replacement attorneys, and this provides a backup for your attorney if they cannot act.
-Attorneys must make complex decisions about another person’s health and welfare matters, often requiring prompt action, as these decisions can have a lasting impact.
+We can also act as replacement attorneys, providing a backup for your attorney if they cannot act.
+Attorneys make complex decisions about another person’s health and welfare matters, often requiring prompt action, as these decisions can have a lasting impact.
 We understand the importance of making the right decision, so our team has extensive experience in making best-interest decisions.
 Many of our consultants have managed best interest meetings and have even presented or been called upon to give expert evidence in court.
 Professional attorneys can call upon extensive knowledge and experience to deal with these matters as effectively as possible.

 How much is your service?